mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 <!-- The next section deals with inclusive pedagogy but Florian and BH make a distinction with other similar terms does this need to be explored?  -->

 One emerging principle of inclusive pedagogy is to move away from a view that most students learn well and that others need particular support through adapted approaches.
 If you include wider understandings of neurodiversity and cultural and language diversity to identify students who need support, then planning alternative activities or learning pathways for these learners could quickly become so time-consuming and complex that it would be unsustainable.
 Instead, we should design learning experiences so that all learners can choose their own learning tasks (and thus levels of challenge), are supported to reflect via self-assessment and can bring their own experience and cultural understandings into their work.
-These principles - among others - are presented in a framework called Universal Design for Learning (UDL) which is covered in a later section of this chapter.
+These principles - among others - are presented in a framework called Universal Design for Learning (UDL).

 <!-- Make the above paragraph clearer - perhaps find citation -->